plone/training/theming/theme-package.rst

    ajax_load = python: request.form.get('ajax_load')
    portal_url = python: portal.absolute_url()

-The important parts here are the definitions for *development-css*, *production-css*, *tinymce-content-css*.
+The important parts here are the definitions for ``development-css``, ``production-css``, and ``tinymce-content-css``.

 After adding the registry entries and manifest changes, we need to reload the setup profile of the package.
 For now just go to the ``/prefs_install_products_form`` and uninstall/install the theme package.
-For the changes in the manifest.cfg you actually need to deactivate/activate the theme in ``@@theming-controlpanel``, but this also happen on install of the package, so we already have that in this case.
+For the changes in the ``manifest.cfg`` file to take effect you actually need to deactivate/activate the theme in ``@@theming-controlpanel``, but this also happens on install of the package, so it's already been done for us.

 Extend your buildout configuration
 ++++++++++++++++++++++++++++++++++

-Add the following buildout parts, if they are not already exist:
+Add the following buildout parts, if they don't already exist:

 .. code-block:: ini